-While the PS5 is undoubtedly a fantastic console, it does still suffer from its fair share of error codes, with one of the most recent being error code NW-102308-4.
+While the PS5 is undoubtedly a fantastic console, it does still suffer from its fair share of error codes like the PS5 DNS error, which can rear its ugly head as error code NW-102308-4.

 While this doesn't exactly trip off the tongue, if you are unlucky enough to be struck by it, it will certainly hamper that long-awaited gaming session.
 You deserve that gaming session.
 So let's explain what's going on with this error, and get your life back on track.